brianmtreese/briantree.se/_posts/2024/11/2024-11-15-how-to-use-linked-signal-in-angular.md

 ---
 layout: post
 title: "Not Sure When To Use Effects?
-LinkedSignal Will Help!"
+The new linkedSignal() Will Help!"
 date: "2024-11-15"
 video_id: "FxEN329zmRQ"
 tags: